valiantlynx/python-development-environment/README.md

 now the next time you commit to there is a succesfull pull or push to the main branch and the docker image is on docker hub then azure will redeploy

+to see the app azure provides a free url something like https://python-development-environment.azurewebsites.net/ go there and you might have to wait like 10 min the first time around

 # terrafrom
 this does alot for and is simpler to set up.
 ### what you get